mrparkerlol/aos-server-status/README.md

 be used with your own status APIs if necessary.

 A demo can be viewed here: https://aos-status.mrparker.dev, and the script can be located here (download locally and use a CDN or your server to serve): https://github.com/mrparkerlol/aos-server-status/blob/main/server_status.js

+The old PHP code can be found here: https://github.com/mrparkerlol/aos-server-status/tree/old